If you've shopped for a universal air filter on eBay you've probably seen these carbon fibre cold air intake kits listed by a number of sellers.

 I needed to fit the original air intake temperature sensor that is usually mounted inside the air filter housing.
 I drilled a hole on the intake side of the housing and then secured the sensor to the housing.

 The two hose clamps that came with my kit are the type that are suitable for silicone hoses, which is good news.

 The reducers (two of 76mm to 63mm) appear to be made out of rubber.

 The kit came with a single turbine.
 Although it seems of a reasonable quality (cast aluminium blade with bearing), it looks to be a big obstruction to airflow and it does not spin with the ease which I would have expected.
 I haven't and won't be installing it.

 I found the kit easy to install and haven't noticed any negatives since installing.
-It's actually noticeably quieter than my previous open K&N filter, although still very loud under hard acceleration.
+It's actually noticeably quieter than my previous open K&N filter (I can barely hear my supercharger now unfortunately), although still very loud under hard acceleration.
 If you are switching from an OEM filter then you will probably notice a big increase in noise.Have you tried one of these kits?
 Please leave a comment and share your experience.

 Here's a list of brands and models that I have seen these filters sold under: SAAS, CNSPEED, KRICNG, RYANSTAR RACING, Autloader, PQY RACING PQY-AIT13, RASTP RS3-OFI012, HDI AF-CA01, TANSKY TK-FB2303-NF, EPMAN EP-FB2303-NF, AUTOFAB AF-FB2303-NF, VBESTLIFE, VGEBY, WALFRONT, Hilitand, DOACT, JX-LCLYL, wz heng, BesT RyingL 76655, and Mayitr.